SPA vs MPA Tradeoffs

 if (current.children.has(seg)) {

-current = current.children.get(seg)!;
+current = current.children.get(seg)!; // static segment wins over dynamic

-} else if (current.children.has('*')) {
+} else if (current.children.has(':')) {

-current = current.children.get('*')!;
+current = dynNode;

 } else {